 Buying secondhand is my favorite way to shop.
 Going to thrift stores can help you find unique and cheap clothes so you can stay trendy on a budget.
 Plus, it makes you work a little harder to put together outfits – it’s the thrill of the hunt!

 Another way to shop second hand from the comfort of your home is to download an app like Poshmark or Depop.
 This is a great way to shop if you don’t have second hand thrift store accessible or you don’t have time to go on a day long shopping spree.
+(You can also make money by selling your clothes on there!)

 If you’re looking to buy new, try and find ethical fashion brands.
 This means brands that design and produce the clothes themselves, pay their workers, have good working conditions, don’t pollute, and are vegan or animal cruelty-free.
 I recently snagged a few items from Dazey LA, which is one of my favorite brands for handmade and ethical slow-fashion clothing.